hzlmy2002/konla/webReport/webReport/content/en/docs/research/pdf2text.md

 ### Final Choice
 The fastest and most reliable tools we considered were Tika and Poppler.
 As Tika required connection to the server OR being packaged into a seperate container it was more difficult for us to use it in the project.
-That is why we decided that **Poppler** will be our default method of extracting text from .pdf files.
+That is why we decided that **Poppler** will be our default method of extracting text from PDF files.
 To ensure that it will work on any OS, it was packaged inside Docker container running Ubuntu OS.